How to protect yourself in case they do.

 What ransomware encrypts

-What we call "ransomware" is not a single thing.
-It's an entire class of malware that shares a particularly destructive behavior.
-There are hundreds, if not thousands, of different types of ransomware.
+What we call “ransomware” is not a single thing.
+It’s an entire class of malware that shares a particularly destructive behavior.
+There are hundreds, if not thousands, of types of ransomware.

-They differ in two important ways: where they look for your files and which files they choose to encrypt.
+They differ in two important ways: where they look for your files, and which files they choose to encrypt.

 More sophisticated variations that can scan all drives attached to the system, including external and/or network connections, do exist.
 Anything with a drive letter could be at risk.

-One small bit of good news is only drives are scanned.
-Storage accessed only via your browser or a dedicated application, such as some forms of cloud storage and online backup services, are not directly at risk.
-There's still bad news, however, since if those services mirror or back up files on one of your drives, it's very likely they'll mirror or back up the files once they've been encrypted, perhaps overwriting previously saved, unencrypted backups.
+One bit of good news is that only drives are scanned.
+Storage accessed only via your browser or a dedicated application, such as some forms of cloud storage and online backup services, is not directly at risk.
+There’s still bad news, however, since if those services synchronize files to one of your drives, as OneDrive, Dropbox, and others do, it’s likely they’ll sync the files once they’ve been encrypted, perhaps overwriting previously saved, unencrypted versions.

-It can't encrypt everything; Windows itself needs to keep working, as does whatever mechanism the ransomware uses to display its demands and recover your files.
+Ransomware does not encrypt all files.
+This fact is often overlooked in the panic.
+It can’t encrypt everything; Windows itself needs to keep working, as does the mechanism the ransomware uses to display its demands and recover your files.

-Ransomware usually targets what I call "potentially high value" files based on the filename extension:
+Ransomware usually targets what I call potentially high-value files based on the filename extension:

 - Documents such as “.doc”, “.docx”, “.txt”, and others